Livable Garden Centre | Livable Basics

 Attractive foliage

-Grown for their stunning leaves rather than flowers - gorgeous shapes,
+Grown for their striking leaves rather than flowers — interesting shapes, colours, or textures that add year-round garden interest.

 B